zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="onError"></a>An Error has Occurred During SDK Runtime (onError)

-This callback function indicates that an error occurred during SDK runtime.
+This callback function indicates that an error has occurred during SDK runtime.

-The SDK cannot fix the issue and resume running.
-The SDK requires the application to take action or in the most basic case, informs the user about the issue.
+The SDK cannot fix the issue or resume running, which requires intervention from the app and informs the user on the issue.

 ```
 private void onError(int error, int stat_code) {